 DEEP stands for the Data-led Education Equity Program.

+DEEP is designed for schools in outer regional, remote, very remote, Indigenous and low socioeconomic communities.
 Selection for DEEP is at the discretion of Janison and the University of Sydney.

 If you do not meet the eligibility criteria, contact us to discuss your school’s specific requirements and we will tailor an assessment package to suit your needs.